 A Dutch sprint queen whose explosive power and radiant smile dominated Olympic pools, rewriting the record books for freestyle speed.

-Ranomi Kromowidjojo arrived as a relay prodigy and left as an individual Olympic legend.
-At just 17, she swam the anchor leg for the Netherlands' stunning 4x100m freestyle relay victory in Beijing, a taste of the glory to come.
-Four years later in London, she exploded into a singular force, claiming double gold in the 50m and 100m freestyle with a combination of raw power and flawless technique.
-Her career was a masterclass in sprint consistency, spanning three Olympics and yielding a staggering haul of world and European championship medals.
-Known for her distinctive, muscular build and beaming smile on the podium, Kromowidjojo's name became synonymous with Dutch swimming dominance.
-Her retirement marked the end of an era where she wasn't just part of a great team; for a time, she was the fastest woman in water.
+Ranomi Kromowidjojo swam the anchor leg for the Netherlands' 4x100m freestyle relay victory in Beijing at age 17.
+Four years later in London, she claimed double gold in the 50m and 100m freestyle, displaying raw power and flawless technique.
+Her career spanned three Olympics, yielding multiple world and European championship medals.
+Her distinctive, muscular build and beaming smile on the podium became symbols of Dutch swimming dominance.
+Kromowidjojo's retirement marked the end of an era where she was not just part of a great team; for a time, she was the fastest woman in water.

 1981–1996